Contemporary Christian music: Beginnings (1950s–1960s)

+Popularity (1970s–1990s)

 The genre emerged and became prevalent in the 1970s and 1980s.
 Beginning in July 1978, CCM Magazine began covering "contemporary Christian music" artists and a wide range of spiritual themes until it launched online publications in 2009.

-It has certain themes and messages behind the songs and their lyrics including praise and worship, faith, encouragement and prayer.
-These songs also focus on themes of devotion, inspiration, redemption, reconciliation and renewal.
-Many people listen to contemporary Christian music for comfort through tough times.
+Themes and messages include praise and worship, faith, encouragement, and prayer.
+Songs also focus on themes of devotion, inspiration, redemption, reconciliation, and renewal.
+A number of people listen to contemporary Christian music for comfort in tough times.
 The lyrics and messages conveyed in CCM songs have had varied, positive Christian messages over the decades.
-For instance, some of the songs have been aimed to evangelize and some of the lyrics are meant to praise and worship Jesus.
+For instance, some songs have aimed at evangelism and some lyrics are meant to praise and worship Jesus.
 One of the earliest goals of CCM was to spread the news of Jesus to non-Christians.
 In addition, contemporary Christian music also strengthens the faith of Christians.

 Various evangelical record labels have supported the movement.
-In Christian rock, there is Sparrow Records founded in 1976 in the United States by Billy Ray Hearn, a Christian music graduate from the Baylor University.
+In Christian rock, Sparrow Records was founded in 1976 in the United States by Billy Ray Hearn, a Christian music graduate from Baylor University.
 The songs of Hillsong Music, founded in 1991 by Hillsong Church, in Sydney, Australia, have been translated into various languages and have had an influence considerable in evangelical churches worldwide.

 In Christian hip-hop, TobyMac, Todd Collins, and Joey Elwood founded the first specialized label Gotee Records in 1994.
 The founding of the label Reach Records in 2004 by Lecrae and Ben Washer also had a significant impact in the development of Christian hip-hop.

-Style and artists
+Contemporary Christian musicians and listeners have sought to extend their music into settings where religious music traditionally might not be heard.
+For instance, MercyMe's song "I Can Only Imagine" was a crossover success in 1999 despite having a clear Christian message.
+In 2018, Lauren Daigle's 'You Say' was a similar hit.

+According to a 2009 study published by Faith Communities Today, 64% of churches that adopted contemporary Christian music in the past five years saw an increase in service attendance of 2% or more.